Suspended possession order for rent arrears

 Related guidance inside this topic

-- If you need the route-specific rules on possession court stages, start with possession order what happens next so you can check the dates and documents against your own case.
+- If you need the route-specific rules on rent arrears and Ground 8 risk, start with eviction notice response guide so you can check the dates and documents against your own case.

 Sources used for this guide